Arctic Easter Parade

 Day 2:

-Today, it is possible to join a walk to the abandoned settlement by the shore of the Ice Fjord, Sermermiut.
+Today, it is possible to join a walk to Sermermiut, and ælater meet sled dogs.

-Hike to Ilulissat Ice Fjord and the Abandoned Settlement of Sermermiut (additional)
+Hike to Ilulissat Ice Fjord and the Abandoned Settlement of Sermermiut (add-on)

 Ilulissat’s beautiful icebergs form the backdrop for the ancient settlement of Sermermiut, one and a half kilometers south of the town.
 For 4,000 years, different Inuit cultures have lived in the settlement.
 You will hear more specifically about the lives and customs of the early Inuit before the arrival of the Europeans.
 In addition, you will feel comfortable having a guide with you on your first hike in Greenlandic nature.
 However, Sermermiut is not a difficult hike, and we are helped by walking on a footbridge so as not to wear nature on this UNESCO World Heritage Site.